OpenDSA/OpenDSA/RST/en/Glossary.rst

       It is the process of moving upwards in a tree to find the tree's root.

+   fixed-length coding
+      Given a collection of objects, a fixed-length coding scheme assigns a code to each object in the collection using codes that are all of the same length.
+      Standard ASCII and Unicode representations for characters are both examples of fixed-length coding schemes.
+      This is in contrast to :term:`variable-length coding`.

    floor
       Written :math:`\lfloor x \rfloor`, for real value :math:`x` the floor is the greatest integer :math:`\leq x`.